 The Sultanahmet district, which houses the most important historical buildings of Istanbul, takes its name from this mosque built by the Sultan Ahmed.
 The Blue Mosque, which is adjacent to Hagia Sophia and Topkapi Palace, hosts millions of visitors every year.
-In this article, I will share information about the history, architecture and visiting hours of the Blue Mosque.

 History of The Blue Mosque